squid-cache/squid-cache.github.io/docs/ConfigExamples/ExtremeCarpFrontend.md

 ---
-categories: [ConfigExample, ReviewMe]
+categories: [ConfigExample]
-published: false
 ---
 # Extreme CARP Frontend

-**Warning**: Any example presented here is provided "as-is" with no support or guarantee of suitability.
-If you have any further questions about these examples please email the squid-users mailing list.

 ## Outline

-:warning:
-**NOTICE**: this is an *extreme* setup.
+> :warning: this is an *extreme* setup.
 It is meant to be used in complex environments, where the resources available to the administrator are huge, as are the requests for performance.
 It is not suited for novice users.